HarommelRabbid/LifeLua/README.md

 ## Compiling
 TBA use vitasdk
 ## Disclaimer
 LifeLua is licenced under GPLv3, that meaning you'll have to release the source code to your LifeLua app without any obfuscation/byte-code compiling.
-Disrespecting the licence will lead to a dispute or even closure/takedown if you continue to disrespect it after you've been told to release the pure source code.
+Disrespecting the licence will lead to a dispute or even a closure/takedown if you continue to disrespect it after you've been told to release the pure source code.
 ## Credits
 * HENkaku by Team Molecule
 * TheFloW's VitaShell (?)